What time is Love Island: The Christmas Reunion on TV? Which contestants are taking part?

 What time is Love Island: The Christmas Reunion on TV?

-The one-off special will air on Monday 17th December at 9pm on ITV2
+The one-off special aired on Monday 17th December at 9pm on ITV2.
+It is now available to view on the ITV Hub.

 What will happen on Love Island: The Christmas Reunion?